Dominik Livaković: Fenerbahçe

-Dominik Livaković's welcoming ceremony before the Fenerbahçe v.
-Twente UEFA Europa Conference League play-off first round game.

-Dominik Livaković, Fenerbahçe v.
-Ankaragücü (28.01.2024).

 On 25 August 2023, Livaković joined Süper Lig club Fenerbahçe on a €6.65 million fee, signing a 5-year contract.
 On 6 September, he was announced as one of the nominees for the 2023 Yashin Trophy.

-On 17 September 2023, he made his Süper Lig debut against Antalyaspor in a 3-2 home win in Şükrü Saraçoğlu Stadium.
-On 21 September 2023, he made his continental debut with the team against Nordsjaelland in a 3-1 win, UEFA Conference League home match.
+On 17 September 2023, he made his Süper Lig debut against Antalyaspor in a 3–2 home win in Şükrü Saraçoğlu Stadium.
+On 21 September 2023, he made his continental debut with the team against Nordsjaelland in a 3–1 win, UEFA Conference League home match.

-On 26 September 2024, he saved his compatriot Franjo Ivanović's 90+2 minutes penalty kick against Union Saint-Gilloise in a 2-1 win, UEFA Europa League home match.
+On 26 September 2024, he saved his compatriot Franjo Ivanović's 90+2 minutes penalty kick against Union Saint-Gilloise in a 2–1 win, UEFA Europa League home match.

 Loan to Girona

 On 1 September 2025, Livaković joined La Liga club Girona on loan for the remainder of the 2025–26 season.
+However, Girona's coach Míchel later publicly criticized Livaković's commitment to the club, stating that he refused to play in the Copa del Rey against Ourense CF in place of the fever-ridden goalkeeper Paulo Gazzaniga, as he was aiming to join another team, having already featured for Fenerbahçe earlier in the season, and focus on preparing for the World Cup.
+As a result, Míchel confirmed that Livaković would not feature for the team.

+Return to Dinamo Zagreb

+On 30 January 2026, Livaković rejoined his former club Dinamo Zagreb on loan.

+Barcelona

+On 27 August 2026, Livaković joined La Liga club Barcelona on a four-year contract for an initial transfer fee worth €2 million, with a further €2 million in add-ons.